radiant-rstats/docker/install/rsm-msba-windows.md

 <img src="figures/docker-resources-wsl2-integration.png" width="500px">

-Optional: If you are interested, this linked video gives a brief intro to what Docker is: https://www.youtube.com/watch?v=YFl2mCHdv2
+Optional: If you are interested, this linked video gives a brief intro to what Docker is: https://www.youtube.com/watch?v=YFl2mCHdv24

-**Step 4**: Open an Ubuntu terminal to download the RSM-MSBA-SPARK computing environment
+**Step 4**: Open an Ubuntu terminal to complete RSM-MSBA-SPARK computing environment setup

 Start a Windows Terminal and enter: